foxssake/netfox/docs/netfox/guides/network-time.md

 Each time can be accessed as ticks or seconds.
 Both advance after every network tick.

+### Synchronized time

+* `NetworkTime.time`
+* `NetworkTime.ticks`

+Marks the current network game time.
+This is continuously synchronized, making sure that these values are as close to eachother on all peers as possible.

+Use this whenever a notion of game time is needed.

 ### Local time

+*Deprecated since netfox v1.9.0.* Use synchronized time instead.

 * `NetworkTime.local_time`
 * `NetworkTime.local_ticks`